 The first step of the NC Moves 2050 Plan was to assess the current modes of North Carolina’s transportation system.

-NC Moves 2050's goal is to develop common objectives and goals among North Carolina’s transportation modes.
-NC Moves 2050 will shape policies of the plans developed for each mode.
+NC Moves 2050 will develop common objectives and goals among the transportation modes and shape policies of the plans developed.

-While each NCDOT division is responsible for operating and maintaining unique services, they experience many of the same challenges, including rapidly developing technologies, extreme weather events and a growing and diverse population.
+While each NCDOT division is responsible for operating and maintaining unique services, they experience many of the same challenges.
+These include rapidly developing technologies, extreme weather events, and a growing and diverse population.
 Each division also faces internal challenges such as funding and serving growing urban areas and populations while still providing service to rural communities.

 Additionally, coordination between NCDOT divisions and their planning processes can be a challenge that the NC Moves 2050 Plan is working to address.